FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==

+= 4.0.0-rc15 =

+Major update adds support for kits and improved conflict detection.
+See Changelog for upgrade details.

 = 4.0.0-rc1 =

 New plugin, replacing the old one.
 Font Awesome 3 icon names are being phased out, with a gradual upgrade path.